Academic Dishonesty and Plagiarism

 Leave of Residency/Study Remotely Policy

-Students who need to leave for a short period of time, such as a medical event or other kind of event that exists outside of the student’s control, should apply for leave absence/permission to study remotely through the Registrar’s office, which will then send the form to the Office of Student Affairs for review.
+Students who need to leave for a short period of time, such as a medical event or other kind of event that exists outside of the student’s control, should apply for leave of absence/permission to study remotely through the Office of Student Affairs.
 Interim suspensions or suspensions are not qualified for leaves.
 If Student Affairs determines that the rationale meets the criteria for a justifiable leave, the student can begin working with faculty members and the advisor to develop an academic plan to be submitted to the Vice President for Academic Affairs for approval.

 Faculty members working with the student during the term in which the leave is requested will review the student’s current academic standing to ensure that the student is making satisfactory progress in their courses and has demonstrated engagement and effort toward achieving course success prior to the request for leave.
 The leave period of time allowed by this policy is generally one to two weeks and is dependent on the student’s course load.
 Whenever possible, students are encouraged to develop a plan to study remotely to stay current.
 The leave time should not prohibit a student from successful completion of the course goals and objectives.
 In exceptional cases, students may be granted a longer leave if the faculty can support the student’s progress through distance education, although the faculty member is under no obligation to do so.